Best Cheap Health Insurance in Illinois (2026)

 Use cost-sharing reductions for cheaper medical care

-Are health insurance rates going up in IL?
+Are health insurance rates going up in Illinois in 2026?

-Health insurance has gotten more expensive in Illinois.
-Silver plans, which are the most popular option in the state, are 8% more expensive for 2025 compared to 2024.
-No matter what plan tier you buy, you'll likely pay more than you did last year.
+Silver plans, which are the most popular option in the state, are 30% more expensive for 2026 compared to 2025.
+Silver plan rates are up 60% since 2022.

 Change